 outlandish tale—the trances, the voice from the grave, and the minute details of the crime, many

-of which had hitherto been known only to law enforcement.
-Allan
+of which had previously been known only to law enforcement.

-Showery had stopped by Teresita’s apartment ostensibly to fix her television
+Allan Showery had stopped by Teresita’s apartment ostensibly to fix her television set,

 and then staged her nude corpse to suggest a sexually motivated crime.
 To corroborate his claims Dr. Chua told the police